gchallen/code.metalsmith-linkcheck/README.md

 metalsmith-linkcheck does not require any options, but the following options are available:

+- `failWithoutNetwork`: if set, metalsmith-linkcheck will fail if no network connection is available.
+Otherwise, it will check internal links if `optimizeInternal` is set.
+Otherwise it will do nothing. **Defaults to true.**
 - `optimizeInternal`: if set, metalsmith-linkcheck will look for internal links in the metalsmith output files, rather than by contacting a local webserver.
 If disabled, `internalHost` must be set. **Defaults to true.**